 Historically, business travel has felt like a nuisance.
 Road warriors are (usually) happy to suck it up, but it often means time away from family, long waits at crowded airports, and plenty of catchup upon their return.

-But it’s not just trip extensions that are changing how many people view business travel — there’s an equally important trend that’s affecting the trips themselves.
+But it’s not just trip extensions that are changing how many people view business travel.
+There’s an equally important travel trend that’s affecting the trips themselves.

 Mi casa es tu hotel

 There’s no denying that Airbnb has changed the way people travel.
 Cost savings, more local flavor and a more personalized experience are just a few of the reasons leisure travelers are opting to rent a home rather than a hotel room.
 And why shouldn’t these same preferences extend to business travel?

 In fact they do.
 According to Forbes, the popularity of Airbnb for business travel has skyrocketed, and in 2019 it’s still climbing.
 Airbnbs often offer more flexibility than hotels — think longer check-in windows and the ability to house an entire team — and the company is embracing this mentality in its marketing and product feature set.

 Ironically, just as many business travelers are spending fewer nights in anonymous, identical hotel rooms, a growing number are actually looking for ways to spend more days in hotel rooms.

 A good day’s sleep